AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 |`base`|The base BSDF or VDF            |BSDF or VDF|__zero__|
 |`out` |Output: the layered distribution|BSDF       |        |

+#### Layering over a BSDF

 In the equations below, the `top` input corresponds to $f_{\text{top}}$ and the `base` input corresponds to $f_{\text{base}}$.
 The quantities $T_{\text{top}}$ and $T_{\text{base}}$ are their respective transmittances, as defined in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

-#### Layer Equations
+The response of the layered result is:

 ```math
 f = f_{\text{top}} + T_{\text{top}} f_{\text{base}}
 ```
 <p></p>

-The transmittance of the layered result is the product of the transmittances of its inputs:
+and its transmittance is the product of the transmittances of its inputs:

 ```math
 T = T_{\text{top}} T_{\text{base}}
 ```
 <p></p>

+This recursive product makes the transmittance of a layer stack independent of its grouping, so that $\mathrm{layer}(\mathrm{layer}(a, b), c)$ and $\mathrm{layer}(a, \mathrm{layer}(b, c))$ occlude the layers beneath them identically.

 For an interface BSDF top, the base is attenuated by exactly the energy not reflected by the top layer, while for an opaque BSDF top, the base is occluded over the fraction of the surface statistically covered by the top.
 In both cases, if $f_{\text{top}}$ and $f_{\text{base}}$ are individually energy conserving, the layered result is also energy conserving.

+#### Layering over a VDF

+When the `base` input is a VDF, the layer node represents a surface boundary bound to an interior medium, rather than a vertical stack of two scattering layers.
+The transmissive scatter mode of the top BSDF governs entry into the medium, while the VDF governs absorption and scattering after entry, so the fraction of light entering the medium is determined by the Fresnel transmittance of the surface interface.
+In particular, medium entry is never derived from the complete reflected-plus-transmitted albedo of the top BSDF, which would incorrectly forbid entry through a lossless transmissive interface.
+The vertical-layering transmittance of the composite is the transmittance of the top BSDF, further attenuated by the extinction of the medium along the light's path through it.

 <a id="node-add"> </a>